The best laptops to buy for college students in 2022

 - Best Chromebook: Acer Chromebook Spin 713

-First off, the performance is as top-notch as the rest of the Spectre lineup.
-You can get it with up to an Intel Core i7-1165G7, which is a quad-core, 8-thread CPU with boost speeds up to 4.6GHz.
-That CPU is backed up by Intel Iris Xe graphics, which are a huge leap forward from previous generations of integrated graphics.
-Additionally, the Spectre x360 can be configured with up to 16GB of RAM and a 2TB SSD (or 1TB accelerated by 32GB of Intel Optane memory).
+First off, the performance is as top-notch as it’s always been with the Spectre lineup.
+You can get it with up to an Intel Core i7-1255U, which has 10 cores and 12 threads, and it’s capable of boosting up to 4.7GHz.
+Additionally, the Spectre x360 can be configured with up to 32GB of RAM and a 2TB SSD, so it covers all the basics as far as performance goes.
 That amount of RAM ensures you can run multiple apps at the same time easily, whether you’re doing some research and writing in Word at the same time or whatever the case may be.
 And 2TB of storage is enough for pretty much any school projects you need to do for a long time.

-It’s not perfect, but the HP Spectre x360 14 is definitely one of the best laptops you can buy as a college student.
+It’s not perfect, but the HP Spectre x360 13.5 is definitely one of the best laptops you can buy if you’re a college student.
 It’s fast, it has a great display, and it looks stunning.
 It has some downsides, but if you can overlook those, it’s going to give you a great experience.

 Not a Windows fan?
 MacBooks are very popular laptops among college students, and the latest MacBook Air is probably the best one you can get right now, depending on your needs.
 The MacBook Air is probably best for most students who don’t need the absolute fastest processor and graphics.

 That’s not to say the latest MacBook Air isn’t a fantastic performer by any means, though.
 It comes with the Apple M1 processor, which is Apple’s first foray into in-house processors for laptops.
 It has 8 CPU cores (four for performance, four for efficiency), and it can boost up to 3.0GHz.
-That may not sound like much, but comparing that to ultramobile Intel processors, including those in previous MacBook Air models, the Apple M1 is both faster and more power-efficient.
+That may not sound like much, but comparing that to previous ultramobile Intel processors, including those in previous MacBook Air models, the Apple M1 is both faster and more power-efficient.
+Even with the latest generation of Intel processors, the Apple M1 is significantly more efficient.
 It can easily last you through any normal day, and perform great while doing so.
 You can also configure it with up to 16GB of RAM and 2TB of SSD storage, so it will handle just about anything you throw at it just fine.

 The MacBook Air also has a great display.
 It’s a 13.3-inch panel, and it comes in a 16:10 aspect ratio, which has been the staple for Macs for a while.
-This aspect ratio is taller than 16:9, and as we’ve mentioned, that means more surface area for the display.
+This aspect ratio is taller than 16:9 (though not as tall as 3:2), and as we’ve mentioned, that means more surface area for the display.
 You can see more of webpages and documents in a single view, which is great for productivity.
 On top of that, it comes in a 2560 x 1600 resolution, and that’s the standard across the board.
 That means you’ll get a great display experience regardless of the model you choose.

 While it has some limitations, the MacBook Air is still a fantastic laptop, and if you’re a Mac fan, these limitations are already familiar to you.
 Apple did recently launch an updated MacBook Pro with more power and more ports, but it’s much more expensive, and only a handful of users can truly make use of that extra power.
 The MacBook Air remains our recommendation for most people.